sebsto/xcodeinstall/README.md

 ### Authentication

-TODO : add authentication with AWS Secrets Manager username and password
+Storing username, password, and session token in AWS Secrets Manager is not implemented yet

 ```
 ➜  ~ xcodeinstall authenticate -h